vikash-kotteeswaran/vikash-kotteeswaran/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning System Designs, OS Fundamentals
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: @VikashKottees
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I'm a wannabe software developer who is keen in building web applications.
-I'm a research type of guy who like to build things that go through a lot of findings on the way.
-I also happen to be a physics graduate.

-- 🔭 Currently working on an web app called "Project Manager App" ( sorry for the name and warnings for a bad README.md 🤦🤦)
-- 🌱 Been learning Frontend development as well as backend. <!-- - 🌱 Focussing on Data Structures and Algorithms as well, on my own pace. -->
+System Designs Enthusiast.
+Research Focussed.
+Physics Graduate.

+- 🌱 I’m currently learning System Designs, OS Fundamentals
 - ⚡ Fun fact: You can count to 1000 with just 10 fingers!

 <br><br>
 ![Vikash-Kotteeswaran-Stats](https://github-readme-stats.vercel.app/api?username=vikash-kotteeswaran&show_icons=true&count_private=true&theme=react)